Compiled by Arun Rao, May-2016

 - Annoying seniority affecting otherwise enthusiastic project proposals;

-- Pointless rules about access to the space which smack of elitism;
+- Pointless rules about access to the space that smack of elitism;

 - A dramaphilic mailing list.